Team Building

 Description

 When we ship Customer Service Week materials, we use a lot of packing peanuts.
-That’s because we want to be sure that everything arrives in good condition.
+That’s because we want to be sure everything arrives in good condition.
 One of our long-time customers was looking for a fun and creative way to use the peanuts and shared this idea.

 Materials